Article: Using Integrated Energy Medicine Techniques to Address PMS

 The relationship to the feminine force is a primary relationship in a woman’s lifetime.
 By viewing PMS-type symptoms through this lens, I have been able to help women understand how their relationship to themselves at this deep level affects them physically.
 In the case of one client, we had been working on an entirely different issue when her severe PMS symptoms came up.

 In an altered state or light trance, I asked my client to focus on the energetic patterns that were emerging from her second chakra, the chakra associated with sexuality and reproduction.
 During this process, my client became aware of jagged, tooth-like patterns emerging from her abdomen.
 As she followed these patterns, an emotional state of deep hatred emerged.
-We then followed this emotional state to a situation where, at 13 years old, she was told that she could not compete in a swimming competition because she had her period.
+We then followed this emotional state to a situation where, as a 13-year-old, she was told that she could not compete in a swimming competition because she had her period.
 This situation caused her to become angry with herself and with her body.
-The deeper implications are that she turned on herself for being a woman.
+The deeper implication was that she turned on herself for being a woman.

 In a matter of moments, at a very early age, my client came to the conclusion that being a woman was limiting and negative.
 It is hard to say whether she was aware of this exact conclusion at the time, but she ultimately developed the assumption that being a woman is bad and that it limits what she can do in her life.
 Over time, these emotions and attitudes were stored deep within her, informing her behavior and sense of self for her entire life.